-Too much air moisture in a home can lead to a variety of problems, including moisture damage to building materials and possible health risks of mold.
+Too much air moisture in a home can lead to a variety of problems, including moisture damage to building materials and mold.
 This problem can be more pronounced if you leave in a climate where high humidity is a constant, or in a region that has very moist seasons at certain times of the year.
 The solution to this problem is to buy and run one or more dehumidifiers in your home when and where high humidity is an issue.

 Mechanically, dehumidifiers work by creating condensation.
 They pull warm, moist air into the unit and chill it against coils containing a liquid coolant.
 The moisture that condenses out of the air is captured, and the dry air is sent back out into the room.
 If you are planning to use your basement for storage or living space, a dehumidifier can prevent moisture damage and provide greater comfort.